ANRGUSC/tlm26/README.md

 ![Bits per byte vs parameters, every model](figures/scaling_figure.png)

-Every trained model sits on one log-log plot of bits/byte against size.
+Every converged model sits on one log-log plot of bits/byte against size.
 The red line is the offset power law fit to the controlled width sweep:

 ```